doombubbles/bg3-mods/Wiki/Spell-Changes.md

 **Smite Spells** - Added Unarmed Variants to all Smite Spells

+**Dip** - Can now dip weapons onto Karlach or characters with Fire Shield to light weapons on fire

 ### New Ritual Spells

 The following spells can now be casted as rituals out of combat